CanadianShield/ManageTravelers/README.md

 - Continents (Africa, Antarctica, Asia, Europe, North America, Oceania, South America)
 - Anonymous and blocked countries

-The next question that we will solve is “Can we stop our travelers from downloading files outside our countries of operation?”
+The next question that we will solve is *“Can we stop our travelers from downloading files outside our countries of operation?”*

 We can do it by blocking the possibility to use the Modern and Desktop apps while outside the operation countries but allowing access from browsers in a session that does not have the possibility to download files.
 We will have one CAP for each of those requirements.

 Note that a file already present on the user’s device will not be protected by this.
 The use of device encryption (ex: BitLocker) and DLP (ex: Azure Information Protection) is recommended.

-“How do I ensure that my travelers know about our internal travel policies?”, this question can be answered in many ways:
+*“How do I ensure that my travelers know about our internal travel policies?”*, this question can be answered in many ways:
 - a member of the security team could send an email before the travel.
 - it could be part of the onboarding process for new employees.
 - etc.